natewalck/ddr_pad_controller/README.md

 ddr_pad_controller
 ==================

-Arduino Dance Ddance Revolution Controller
+Arduino Dance Dance Revolution Controller

 I had an Arduino sitting around from forever ago and decided to try to revive a knock-off DDR Mat that had a bad controller box.